trychlos/pwix-modal/README.md

         The value must be specified in pixel units, and can be negative (up-move) or positive (down-move).

+    - `mdPosition`

+        Overrides the default positioning with an OR-ed value of `Modal.C.Position` constants.

     - `mdSizeKey`

         The string name of the `localStorage` item which will record the last used width and height.